 Design/Build Contractor

-The design focuses on providing a high-quality, accessible experience for staff and visitors while enhancing the integrity of the existing neighborhood.
-The embassy’s compact and simple form, with low-scale massing and integrated landscape features, creates an intimate and approachable environment, minimizing its overall height impact.
+The design focuses on providing a high-quality experience for staff and visitors while enhancing the integrity of the existing neighborhood.
+The embassy’s compact and simple form, with low-scale massing and integrated landscape features, creates an intimate feel, minimizing its overall height impact.

 Inspired by local architectural traditions, the louvered porch offers the diplomatic community protection from the elements and harnesses trade winds for natural cooling.
 The spacing and arrangement of louvers and fins on the building’s exterior vary based on sunlight, views, privacy, and the building’s functions.

-Other sustainable features include indigenous landscape plantings, low-water flush and flow fixtures and a wastewater treatment system that treats all wastewater on-site, meeting 100 percent of the irrigation demand.
+Other features include local flora plantings, low-water flush and flow fixtures and a wastewater treatment system that treats all wastewater on-site, meeting 100 percent of the irrigation demand.

 Water management features collect rainwater in a large cistern for use by the cooling tower and allow excess water to seep back into the aquifer.